Partition of a set: Refinement of partitions

 A partition α of a set X is a refinement of a partition ρ of X—and we say that α is finer than ρ and that ρ is coarser than α—if every element of α is a subset of some element of ρ.
 Informally, this means that α is a further fragmentation of ρ.
 In that case, it is written that α ≤ ρ.

 This "finer-than" relation on the set of partitions of X is a partial order (so the notation "≤" is appropriate).
-Each set of elements has a least upper bound (their "join") and a greatest lower bound (their "meet"), so that it forms a lattice, and more specifically (for partitions of a finite set) it is a geometric lattice.
+Each set of elements has a least upper bound (their "join") and a greatest lower bound (their "meet"), so that it forms a lattice, and more specifically (for partitions of a finite set) it is a geometric and supersolvable lattice.
 The partition lattice of a 4-element set has 15 elements and is depicted in the Hasse diagram on the left.

 The meet and join of partitions α and ρ are defined as follows.
 The meet $\alpha \wedge \rho$ is the partition whose blocks are the intersections of a block of α and a block of ρ, except for the empty set.
 In other words, a block of $\alpha \wedge \rho$ is the intersection of a block of α and a block of ρ that are not disjoint from each other.
 To define the join $\alpha \vee \rho$, form a relation on the blocks A of α and the blocks B of ρ by A ~ B if A and B are not disjoint.
 Then $\alpha \vee \rho$ is the partition in which each block C is the union of a family of blocks connected by this relation.

 Based on the equivalence between geometric lattices and matroids, this lattice of partitions of a finite set corresponds to a matroid in which the base set of the matroid consists of the atoms of the lattice, namely, the partitions with $n-2$ singleton sets and one two-element set.
 These atomic partitions correspond one-for-one with the edges of a complete graph.
 The matroid closure of a set of atomic partitions is the finest common coarsening of them all; in graph-theoretic terms, it is the partition of the vertices of the complete graph into the connected components of the subgraph formed by the given set of edges.
 In this way, the lattice of partitions corresponds to the lattice of flats of the graphic matroid of the complete graph.

 Another example illustrates refinement of partitions from the perspective of equivalence relations.
 If D is the set of cards in a standard 52-card deck, the same-color-as relation on D – which can be denoted ~C – has two equivalence classes: the sets {red cards} and {black cards}.
 The 2-part partition corresponding to ~C has a refinement that yields the same-suit-as relation ~S, which has the four equivalence classes {spades}, {diamonds}, {hearts}, and {clubs}.